 The Two Types of Loyalty, and How to Earn Them

-I was emotionally connected to that restaurant, and was heartbroken when she didn't see it in the same light.
-She didn't hate it, she just didn't fall in love with it as I had.
+At that moment, disappointment washed over me.
+My emotional connection to this restaurant had been shattered, as my wife didn't see it in the same light.
+While she didn't hate it, she simply didn't fall in love with it like I had.

-I still go there frequently, and my wife comes along on occasion.
-Our experiences are perfect illustrations of the two primary types of loyalty in the world: transactional loyalty, and emotional loyalty.
+Despite this disappointment, I continue to visit the restaurant frequently, and sometimes, my wife joins me.
+Our experiences serve as a reminder of the two primary types of loyalty in the world: transactional loyalty and emotional loyalty.

-Emotional loyalty is the ultimate, where consumers will look to one particular brand regardless of price, convenience or other outside factors because they have a personal connection to the brand.
-I have a personal connection to the restaurant because I was one of their first customers, I met the owner and connected with him, and oh yeah, the food was great.
+Emotional loyalty is the ultimate form of loyalty, where consumers are devoted to a particular brand regardless of price, convenience, or other external factors due to their deep personal connection with the brand.
+In my case, I developed a strong bond with the restaurant because I was one of their first customers, had the chance to meet the owner and establish a connection, and, of course, the food was absolutely delightful.

-Transactional loyalty is underrated.
-At the end of the day, isn't loyalty about where the consumer is spending their dollars?
-Every loyalty marketer daydreams about having a brand that speaks to the needs of the masses, but let's be honest - every consumer is different and every experience is different.
-But most emotionally loyal folks probably started out as transactionally loyal customers.
+Transactional loyalty is totally underrated.
+I mean, come on, loyalty is all about where the consumer is splurging their hard-earned cash, right?
+We all daydream about having a brand that can cater to the needs of the masses, but let's face it - every consumer is different and every experience is unique.
+But here's the kicker, most emotionally loyal folks probably started off as good ol' transactionally loyal customers.

 Emotional loyalty is the summit of the mountain, though.
 That's when people go out of their way to spend with a particular brand, when they feel like they're part of it and want others to feel the same.